Maryade Prashne

 Maryade Prashne is a 2024 Indian Kannada-language revenge drama film directed by debutant Nagaraj Somayaji from a story by RJ Pradeepa.
 The film stars Rakesh Adiga, Sunil Raoh, Poornachandra Mysore, Teju Belawadi, Prabhu Mundkur, Rekha Kudligi and Shine Shetty.
-The music was composed by Arjun Ramu, while cinematography and editing were handled by Sandeep Valluri and Sanketh Shivappa.
+The plot involves a fatal accident, which when takes the life of their friend (Raoh), two young men (Adiga and Poornachandra) are drawn into a pursuit of revenge and justice.